 Planning a trip to Vietnam?
 Be sure to visit Hoi An!

-I am not sure why I have never shared an album of my photos from my short visit Hoi An yet.
-While I was travelling through Vietnam, I spent time with my friend Quinn and his wife Tran who were living in Nha Trang at the time.
-Quinn’s dad and a friend were visiting at the same time and they planned on going to Hoi An, a popular coastal destination north of Nha Trang.
-I was heading north to Hanoi so I joined them for a few days before continuing on my journey.
+While I was travelling through Vietnam, I spent some time with my friend Quinn and his wife Tran who lived Nha Trang at the time.
+Quinn’s dad and a friend were visiting at the same time.
+They planned on going to Hoi An, a popular coastal destination north of Nha Trang.
+My plans included going north so I decided to join them for a few days before continuing on my solo journey.

 Here are some of my favourite photos:

 Japanese Covered Bridge

 Look up Hoi An Hotel Rates With Cancellation Here:

 I always love seeing people on scooters hauling things